College is now the second largest lifetime expense that you can expect to tackle, surpassed only by the cost of buying a house.

 No matter what you decide, you should be aware of what your children can expect to pay for college.

 These calculations come from www.CollegeSavings.org.
 They represent the cost of fees, room, and board for a four-year education.

 Given these numbers, you can see why it’s never too early to start saving.

 Covering 100% of your one-year old’s college education would mean saving almost $600 per month if you start now.
 If you are just starting to save for your 5-year old, you’ll have to save a little more, close to $700 per month, because you have less time to save.
 This sounds unbelievably daunting, but there is help.

 There are enough options for college saving accounts to make your head spin, so let’s focus on explaining the main ones.

 The most basic strategy for saving for college is to open a savings account in your name or your child’s name and make scheduled contributions to that account.
 The deposits into this account will accrue interest and put you in a good position to start paying tuition when your child enters college.

 But this approach does have some drawbacks.
-Contributions to your savings account will never beat inflation and most savings accounts these days offer fairly low interest rates, which will make it hard to keep pace with inflation..
+Most savings accounts these days offer fairly low interest rates, which will make it hard to keep pace with inflation..